apache/jackrabbit-oak/oak-doc/src/site/markdown/query/oak-run-indexing.md

 * `--index-paths` - This command requires an explicit set of index paths which need to be indexed
 * `--checkpoint` - The checkpoint up to which the index is updated, when indexing in read only mode.
 For testing purpose, it can be set to 'head' to indicate that the head state should be used.

+#### Step 4 - Import the index

+As a last step we need to import the index back in the repository.
+This can be done in one of the following ways

+##### 4.1 - Via oak-run

+In this mode we import the index using oak-run

+    java -jar oak-run*.jar index --index-import --read-write --index-import-dir=<index dir> /path/to/segmentstore

+Here "index dir" is the directory which contains the index files created in step #3.
+Check the logs from previous command for the directory path.

+This mode should only be used when repository is from Oak version 1.7+ as oak-run connects to the repository in read-write mode.

+##### 4.2 - Via IndexerMBean

+In this mode we import the index using JMX.
+Looks for `IndexerMBean` and then import the index directory using the `importIndex` operation

+##### 4.3 - Via script

+TODO - Provide a way to import the data on older setup using some script

+### B - Online indexing

+Online indexing automates some of the manual steps which are required for out-of-band indexing.

+This mode should only be used when repository is from Oak version 1.7+ as oak-run connects to the repository in read-write mode.

+#### Step 1 - Text PreExtraction

+This is same as in out-of-band indexing

+#### Step 2 - Perform reindexing

+In this step we configure oak-run to connect to repository in read-write mode and let it perform all other steps i.e checkpoint creation, indexing and import

+    java -jar oak-run*.jar index --reindex --index-paths=/oak:index/lucene --read-write /path/to/segmentstore

+### <a name="tika-setup"></a> Tika Setup

+If the indexes being reindex have fulltext indexing enabled then you need to include Tika library in classpath.
+This is required even if pre extraction is used so as to ensure that any new binary added after pre-extraction is done can be indexed.

+First download the [tika-app](https://tika.apache.org/download.html) jar from Tika downloads.
+You should be able to use 1.15 version with Oak 1.7.4 jar.

+Then modify the index command like below.
+The rest of arguments remain same as documented before.

+    java -cp oak-run.jar:tika-app-1.15.jar org.apache.jackrabbit.oak.run.Main index